 Interested in learning American Sign Language?
 Now it couldn't be easier!

-The online application must be completed by July 5, 2021.
+The online application must be completed by June 20, 2022.
 You are not accepted into the program until we receive and review your application, and we send you an official acceptance letter.
+A certain number of accepted applicants must be reached before an acceptance letter can be sent.
 This is when you know you're officially an NSP participant.
 Please apply early to ensure a spot in the program.

 Deaf and hard-of-hearing students who have identified themselves as non-signers on the NTID Language/Communication Background Questionnaire (L/CBQ).
 Program seats are limited, and are filled on a first come, first served basis.

 Only NSP students are moving in on Tuesday, August 3, 2022.
 Other students who are participating in SVP only and not NSP will arrive on Thursday, August 11, 2022.

 NSP students enrolled in associate, associate+bachelor’s and pre-baccalaureate programs, or in career exploration studies need to check-out of NSP on the morning of Thursday, August 11 and then check-in for SVP on the same day.

 Yes, all deaf and hard-of-hearing students who have little or no prior skills in American Sign Language, and who are accepted into a bachelor's degree program in one of the other colleges at RIT can apply for NSP.

 Since SVP is not required for bachelor’s degree accepted students and New Student Orientation does not start until August 14, there will be a gap of three days between August 11-13.
 There are two options for you to choose from:

 You can remain at RIT in your permanent room and pay an additional fee for housing plus meal costs This will give you an opportunity to remain on campus until all students move-in.
 During those three days, you will have the opportunity to meet other students that did not take part in NSP and possibly participate in some SVP activities.